-For the year ended December 31, 2010, we realized a gain on the sale of one affiliate investment of approximately \$3.6 million, gains on the sales of two non-control/non-affiliate investments totaling approximately \$0.5 million, a realized loss on the partial conversion of one non-control/non-affiliate debt investment to equity of approximately \$3.0 million, a realized loss on the conversion of one affiliate debt investment to equity of approximately \$0.9 million on the repayment of a convertible note from another non-control/non-affiliate investment.
-In addition, during the year ended December 31, 2010; we recorded net unrealized appreciation of investments totaling approximately \$10.9 million, comprised of (i) unrealized appreciation on 19 investments totaling approximately \$18.6 million, (ii) unrealized depreciation on 18 investments totaling approximately \$13.9 million and (iii) \$6.2 million in net unrealized appreciation equities appreciation adjustments related to the realized gains and realized loss noted above.
+For the year ended December 31, 2010, we realized a gain on the sale of one affiliate investment of approximately \$3.6 million, gains on the sales of two non-control/non-affiliate investments totaling approximately \$0.5 million, a realized loss on the partial conversion of one non-control/non-affiliate debt investment to equity of approximately \$3.0 million, a realized loss on the conversion of one affiliate debt investment to equity of approximately \$3.0 million, a realized loss on the conversion of one affiliate debt investment to equity of approximately \$7.4 million, and a realized gain of \$0.9 million on the repayment of a convertible note from another non-control/non-affiliate investment.
+In addition, during the year ended December 31, 2010; we recorded net unrealized appreciation of investments totaling approximately \$10.9 million, comprised of (i) unrealized appreciation on 19 investments totaling approximately \$18.6 million, (ii) unrealized depreciation on 18 investments totaling approximately \$13.9 million and (iii) \$6.2 million in net unrealized appreciation reclassification adjustments related to the realized gains and realized loss noted above.